 \section{Abstract}

-Two-dimensional materials with robust magnetism have drawn immense attention for their promising application in spintronics.
+Two-dimensional (2D) materials with robust magnetism have drawn immense attention for their promising applications in spintronics.
 Recently, intrinsic ferromagnetic vanadium triiodide (\ch{VI_3}) has been synthesized experimentally.
-To enhance its spintronics property, we modified \ch{VI_3} by interstitial doping with 3d transition metals and used first-principles calculations to investigate the geometric structure, binding energy, electronic property, and magnetism of pristine \ch{VI_3} and 3d TM-doped \ch{VI_3} monolayer.
+To enhance its spintronic property, we modified \ch{VI_3} by interstitial doping with 3d transition metals (TM) and used first-principles calculations to investigate the geometric structure, formation energy, electronic property, and magnetism of pristine \ch{VI_3} and 3d TM-doped \ch{VI_3} monolayer.
 Among eight transition metal (Sc-, Ti-, V-, Cr-, Mn-, Fe-, Co-, and Ni-) doped \ch{VI_3} materials, four of them (Ti-, V-, Mn-, and Ni-doped \ch{VI_3}) show robust magnetism with full spin polarization near the Fermi energy.
-Furthermore, our research demonstrates that Ti-doped \ch{VI_3} results in half-metallic semiconductor properties (HMS), while V- or Ni-doped \ch{VI_3} results in half-semiconductor properties (HSC).
+Our research demonstrates that Ti-doped \ch{VI_3} results in half-metallic semiconductor properties (HMS), while V-doped \ch{VI_3} and Ni-doped \ch{VI_3} result in half-semiconductor properties (HSC).
 Surprisingly, Mn-doped \ch{VI_3} exhibits an unusual bipolar magnetic semiconductor property (BMS).
-This unique combination of strong ferromagnetism and 100\% spin polarization with a half-metallic, half-semiconductor, or bipolar semiconductor property renders 3dTM-doped \ch{VI_3} as potential candidates for next generation semiconductor spintronics applications.
-These spin polarized materials will be extremely useful for spin-current generation and other spintronic applications.
+This unique combination of strong ferromagnetism and 100\% spin polarization with a half-metallic, half-semiconductor, or bipolar semiconductor property renders 3d TM-doped \ch{VI_3} as potential candidates for next generation semiconductor spintronic applications.
+These spin-polarized materials will be extremely useful for spin-current generation and other spintronic applications.